Mark Lawrenson: Liverpool

 Liverpool offered a club transfer record of £900,000, and Lawrenson joined in the summer of 1981.
 He was to form a formidable central defensive partnership with Alan Hansen after Phil Thompson suffered an injury.
 He was also used occasionally at left-back.
 He made his first start for the team at left-back in a 1–0 league defeat at the hands of Wolverhampton Wanderers at Molineux on 29 August 1981.
-He scored his first goal a month later during the 7–0 European Cup 1st round 2nd leg trouncing of Finnish team Oulun Palloseura at Anfield on 30 September.
-Lawrenson came on for Ray Kennedy in the 64th minute scoring in the 72nd.
-Also coming off the bench to score his first goal for the club was Ian Rush.
+He scored his first goal a month later during the 7–0 European Cup first round second leg trouncing of Finnish team Oulun Palloseura at Anfield on 30 September.
+Lawrenson came on for Ray Kennedy in the 64th minute, scoring in the 72nd.

 In Lawrenson's first full season, 1981–82, Liverpool won the League championship and the League Cup, defeating Tottenham Hotspur in the final.
 The team retained both titles for the next two seasons (in the League Cup finals defeating Manchester United in 1983 and Everton in 1984), becoming the third club in history to win three league titles in a row.
 They also added the club's fourth European Cup in 1984, the last time Liverpool would win Europe's most prestigious club prize until 2005.
-Lawrenson dislocated his shoulder three weeks before the 1985 European Cup final, the Heysel Stadium Disaster.
+Lawrenson dislocated his shoulder three weeks before the 1985 European Cup final, the Heysel Stadium disaster.
 He started the game, which Liverpool lost 1–0 to Juventus, but was injured after a few minutes and had to be substituted.

-Lawrenson earned a reputation as an accomplished player and in the 1985–1986 season he was an integral part of the Liverpool side who completed the third league championship and FA Cup double of the 20th century.
+Lawrenson earned a reputation as an accomplished player and in the 1985–1986 season, he was an integral part of the Liverpool side who completed the third league championship and FA Cup double of the 20th century.
 They overtook derby rivals Everton to win the league by two points and later came from behind to defeat Everton 3–1 in the 1986 FA Cup final at Wembley.
 After 1986, Lawrenson's first team place came under threat from the younger Gary Gillespie.
 Lawrenson's partnership with team captain Hansen continued for one more season before he, already out through a minor injury, suffered Achilles tendon damage in 1988 which prematurely ended his career.
 He earned a fifth and final title medal when that season ended.
 His Liverpool career ended after 332 appearances and 18 goals in all competitions – one of which was the fifth goal in a 5–0 defeat of Merseyside rivals Everton on 6 November 1982, a game in which Ian Rush scored four of the five goals.

-In 1989, Lawrenson spent one season with the Florida side Tampa Bay Rowdies in the American Soccer League.